jeanquark/bootstrap-blog/readme.md

 [![Build Status](https://travis-ci.org/jeanquark/bootstrap-blog.svg?branch=master)](https://travis-ci.org/jeanquark/bootstrap-blog)

 Ever wanted to play around the famous [bootstrap blog](hhttps://startbootstrap.com/template-overviews/blog-home) live?
 This project is a fully functional blog application based on the bootstrap blog template and the bootstrap 3 [adminsb](http://startbootstrap.com/template-overviews/sb-admin) theme for the admin area.
 It is written in PHP using [Laravel 5.4](https://laravel.com) as a framework.
-It takes advantage of Laravel [built-in authentication](https://laravel.com/docs/5.4/authentication) and adds a minimal number of highly recommended external packages, so that you're free to expand the blog as you like! **No fancy visual effects, no weird plug-ins, no complex backend code, just a clean and expandable blogging plateform!**
+It takes advantage of Laravel [built-in authentication](https://laravel.com/docs/5.4/authentication) and adds a minimal number of highly recommended external packages, so that you're free to expand the blog as you like! **No fancy visual effects, no weird plug-ins, no complex backend code, just a clean and expandable blogging platform!**

 ![homepage](https://github.com/jeanquark/bootstrap-blog/raw/master/public/homepage.jpg "Homepage")